Katie Melua: Piece by Piece (2005)

 Melua's second album, Piece by Piece, was released on 26 September 2005.
 Its lead single was the Mike Batt song, "Nine Million Bicycles", which was released a week before the album on 19 September and was number three in the UK singles chart.
-The album contains four more songs written by Melua herself, four more by Batt (including "Nine Million Bicycles"), one Batt/Melua collaboration and three more songs described as new versions of "great songs".
+The album contains four songs written by Melua, four by Batt (including "Nine Million Bicycles"), one Batt/Melua collaboration and three more songs described as new versions of "great songs".
 The band line-up was the same as on the first album.
 The album debuted at the number one spot on the UK Albums Chart in the week of 3 October 2005.
 This album broke Melua across Europe where it sold 1 million copies in Germany alone and achieved the number one position in Billboard's "European" albums chart.

 On 30 September 2005, Melua came under criticism in The Guardian from writer and scientist Simon Singh for the lyrics (written by Mike Batt) of the track "Nine Million Bicycles".
 Batt's disputed lyrics were:

 We are 12 billion light-years from the edge.
 That's a guess – no-one can ever say it's true, but I know that I will always be with you.

 They were interpreted by Singh as an assault on the accuracy of the work of cosmologists which sparked a series of letters from other Guardian readers, agreeing or disagreeing.
 On 15 October, Melua and Singh appeared on the BBC's Today programme, and Melua light-heartedly performed the song during the interview, including Singh's tongue-in-cheek amendments to the lyrics:

 We are 13.7 billion light-years from the edge of the observable universe / That's a good estimate with well-defined error bars / And with the available information / I predict that I will always be with you.

 Both sides amicably agreed that the new lyrics were less likely to achieve commercial success, amidst a discussion about scientific accuracy versus artistic licence.
 Melua said that she "should have known better" because she used to be a member of the astronomy club at school.

 A double A-side of the Melua-penned "I Cried for You" and a cover of The Cure's "Just Like Heaven" (1988), which also appeared on the soundtrack to the film Just Like Heaven, was released in the UK on 5 December and peaked at number 35.
 "I Cried for You" was inspired by a meeting with Michael Baigent, one of the writers of Holy Blood, Holy Grail.

 A third single, "Spider's Web" was released on 17 April 2006 and peaked at number 52 in the UK.
 Melua embarked on a concert tour in support of Piece by Piece, the UK leg of which started in Aberdeen, Scotland on 20 January 2006.
 Towards the end of 2006, Melua released the single, "It's Only Pain", which was written by Mike Batt.
 This was followed by the release of "Shy Boy", also written by Batt.